NVIDIA/MinkowskiEngine/docs/demo/sparse_tensor_reconstruction.rst

 convolutional neural network that reconstructs a 3D sparsity pattern from an one-hot vector.
 This is similar to the `Octree Generating Networks, ICCV'17
 <https://arxiv.org/abs/1703.09438>`_.
 The input one-hot vector indicates a 3D
-Computer Aided Design (CAD) chairs from the ModelNet40 dataset.
-Here, we use a small subset.
+Computer Aided Design (CAD) chair index from the ModelNet40 dataset.

 We use :attr:`MinkowskiEngine.MinkowskiConvolutionTranspose` along with :attr:`MinkowskiEngine.MinkowskiPruning` to sequentially upsample a voxel by a